JonathanMEdwards/subtext10/doc/language.md

 > Simplest solution is that doc becomes read-only while reacting to an input, and then the results are shown atomically at completion.
 If computation takes too long the user can terminate it, which cancels the entire input action and leaves the document in its prior state.
 The input action remains in the history though and can be redone later if desired.
 Exceeding resource quotas (like stack size) would terminate computation automatically.
 This is the state of the art for computational notebooks.

 > However it would be nicer to be able to interrupt a long-running execution, observe it’s execution so far, and resume if desired.
-That should probably wait till there is reasonably effective memoization of results.
+That should probably wait for an implementation of incremental execution.

 ### TODO: Input event rejection, transactions, and constraints